 Any “affected person” may request that the Clerk of Court/Comptroller or CountyRecorder remove an image of one of the above-listed documents from a “publicly available Internet website.”
 This request must be in writing and may be delivered in person, by mail, electronically, or by facsimile.
 The request must specify the “identification book and page number” of the document to be removed.
 Forms are available in our office, upon request, to assist you.
 Forms may also be downloaded from here.

 No fee is charged for this service.

-“Any person preparing or filling a court document should not include a social security number or a complete bank account, debit, charge, or credit card number in such document, unless required by law or court rule, or necessary to the adjudication of the case.
+“Any person preparing or filing a court document should not include a social security number or a complete bank account, debit, charge, or credit card number in such document unless required by law or court rule, or necessary to the adjudication of the case.